-6. We will experience the fruit of .

-Hebrews 12:14-15

-Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled...

-When we do not forgive others physiologically and psychologically we experience some negative reactions.
-This has been demonstrated from a medical point of view.
+5ma all Group Study Walking in Forgive ness 5 .
+We will experience the fruit of Hebrews 12:14-15 Pursue peace with all people, and holiness, without which no one will see the Lord: looking carefully lest anyone fall short of the grace of God; lest any roof bitterness springing up cause trouble, and by this many become defiled When we do not forgive others physiologically and psychologically we experie some negative reactions.
+This has been demonstrated from a medical point oview.
+High blood pressure Increased levels of stress Hostility in relationships Anger and intolerance Increased heart rate Higher instance of substance abuse Anxiety Depression Difficulty in developing wholesome friendships

-- High blood pressure

-- Increased levels of stress

-- Hostility in relationships

-- Anger and intolerance

-- Increased heart rate

-- Higher instance of substance abuse

-- Anxiety

-- Depression

-- Difficulty in developing wholesome friendships

-- Headaches and chronic pain

-- Inability to commit to others
+• Inability to commit to others